Payment Hub

 • RDFI, also known as the Receiving Depository Financial Institution, is the banking institution that receives the ACH request.

-• Nacha (previously spelled NACHA), also known as the National Automated Clearing House Association, is a non-partisan government agency that oversees monitoring and regulating the network.
+• Nacha (previously spelled NACHA), also known as the National Automated Clearing House Association, is a non-partisan government agency that oversees monitoring and regulating the ACH network.

 When Do You Use ACH Payments?

-Let’s use your monthly automated phone bill payments as an example.
+Let’s use your monthly automated phone bill as an example.
 You provide your checking account information (routing and account number) and sign a recurring payment authorization when you join up for autopay with your phone company.

 What Are Typical ACH Payment Processing Times?